Cadasta/cadasta-docs/en/10-translation.md

 Before getting started with your translation, you'll need to do two things:

-1. **Create a user account,** which you can do for free from Transifex.com.
+1. **Create a user account,** which you can do for free at Transifex.com.

 2. **Get added to the Cadasta translation team.** You'll be invited to join by someone from Cadasta. <a href="http://cadasta.org/contact/" target="_blank">Contact us</a> to request being added.